s-w3i/warehouse_sim/README.md

 1. Create own fleet adapter to remove the dependency of `free_fleet` to run the simulation.
 (Clients didnt register to server while client node bringup correctly, robot position not updated in fleet_state)
 ![robots stop and disconnect](https://github.com/s-w3i/warehouse_sim/blob/main/fleet_state.gif)

-Can see that AGV6 was not registered and AGV3 and 4 stop to update their status
+Can see that AGV6 was not registered and AGV3 and 4 stop to update their

 2. Expand the layout
 3. Robot travelling time and distance record per task